 Gill should be added as a Collaborator on the projects she's contributing to.

 You are an Editor at an agency that works with external clients.
 Erin is the Creative Director of a company you are cutting an ad for.
 She will need to comment, review, and contribute assets to your project, but she should not have access to projects you are working on for other clients.

 Erin should be added as a Collaborator to the projects she is contributing to.

 Brett is the Producer.
 He's working on most of your projects.
 He'll need to have access to add/remove other collaborators and to be able to create his own projects on your team and to share any files on these projects.

 Brett should be added as a Member of your Team.

-❗ Note: A seat refers to both Collaborators and Team Members.
-Every Collaborator or Team Member you invite requires a paid seat.
+❗ Note: A user refers to both Collaborators and Team Members.
+Every Collaborator or Team Member you invite is a paid user.